adamstyrc/calendarro/README.md

 ### Customization

-<b>Display Mode</b> - If you prefer to see multiple rows to see whole month use:
+<b>1.
+Display Mode</b> - If you prefer to operate on multiple rows to see whole month, use:

 ```dart
 Calendarro(